 Dimethicone and glycerin are silicone derivatives used in place of mineral and vegetable oils.
 These ingredients make a moisturizer oil-free, which is important if you have acne-prone skin.

 Botanical extracts are naturally derived ingredients, and the ones used in moisturizers have an anti-inflammatory effect.
 A few renowned examples of common anti-inflammatory botanical extracts are green tea, aloe vera, and ginkgo biloba.
 Lesser-known examples include allantoin and licochalcone.

-Certain metals can also have an anti-inflammatory effect on the skin, including copper, aluminum, and selenium.
+Certain metals can also have an anti-inflammatory effect on the skin, including copper, and selenium.
 Zinc is one of the most common metals used in acne-fighting moisturizers because it helps promote healing of the skin.

 The Final Verdict on Whether Moisturizer Causes Acne